nvanbenschoten/motion/README.md

 Configurations
 --------------

-There are four attributes that can be changed to adjust the parallax effect of the ImageView.
+There are three attributes that can be changed to adjust the parallax effect of the ImageView.
 Each can be accessed either through XML attributes or through Java functions.

-* parallaxIntensity (float) - adjusts the strength of the parallax effect, giving control over the perceived depth of the view.
+* motionIntensity (float) - adjusts the strength of the parallax effect, giving control over the perceived depth of the view.

-* tiltSensitivity (float) - adjusts the sensitivity of the view towards tilting, changing how quickly the parallax's bounds are reached.
+* motionTiltSensitivity (float) - adjusts the sensitivity of the view towards tilting, changing how quickly the parallax's bounds are reached.

-* scaledIntensity (boolean) - adjusts whether the ImageView's x and y axis' parallax intensities are scaled to the image's aspect ratio or equal to each other and to the smaller of the axis' intensities (false by default).
+* motionScaledIntensity (boolean) - adjusts whether the ImageView's x and y axis' parallax intensities are scaled to the image's aspect ratio or equal to each other and to the smaller of the axis' intensities (false by default).